 What makes this recipe so amazing is that it’s simple.

 You make a mirepoix and start the dish.
 From there, it’s just a few basic ingredients until you have a perfect dish.

-The best part of paprikash is that you can make it in about an hour, but it tastes like you cooked all day.
+The best part of paprikash is that you can make it in about an hour.

 A piece of paprikash chicken on the side of your pierogi is a great meal.